paseo-network/support/docs/rococo_migration.md

 ---

+### Preparation

-The very first step before initiating the migration would be stopping all the collators.
+The very first step before initiating the migration would be choosing a parachain block#.
-Once all your machines are not executing your parachain binaries, then it is safe to proceed.
+Let's use this block# to export the state of the running parachain and use that state for the new genesis in Paseo.
+Now run the following command:

+`$ ./parachain-binary export-state [--chain <your-running-spec> --database <rocksdb/paritydb/auto>] <BLOCK# or BLOCK-HASH> > parachain-spec-for-paseo.json`

+Once that spec is ready it can be used to export the genesis wasm and state that will be used to register your parachain in Paseo.

+`$ ./parachain-binary export-genesis-state --chain <parachain-spec-for-paseo.json > parachain-genesis-head-for-paseo`
+`$ ./parachain-binary export-genesis-wasm --chain <parachain-spec-for-paseo.json > parachain-genesis-wasm-for-paseo>`

+> __Notice that if you plan to attach these files into a GitHub issue or comment, you might need to append a file formart to them.
+Just by renaming the file._

+## Migration: Rococo to Paseo

 The migration process is rather simple.
 One just needs to open an issue here: